Let's look at a few California laws that could have a big impact on any personal injury settlement or lawsuit after an accident.

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
-In California however, a specific statute (Cal.
-Civ.
-Code § 3342) makes the owner "strictly liable", meaning the dog owner is legally responsible in most situations where there dog bites someone, and no amount of fault or negligence needs to be shown.
+In California however, a specific statute (California Civil Code section 3342) makes the owner "strictly liable", meaning the dog owner is legally responsible in most situations where their dog bites someone, and no amount of fault or negligence needs to be shown.
 Specifically, the statute reads:

 "The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness."

 Here’s a look at a few California laws that set limitations on the amounts (or types) of damages that are recoverable in personal injury cases.

 No non-economic pain and suffering damages for uninsured drivers.
 California law prevents most uninsured drivers from recovering “non-economic” damages after a car accident, even if the other driver is completely at fault for the accident.